moufidayoub11/giteasypush/README.md

 To use **GitEasyPush**, run the script with two parameters: commit message and filename(s).

 Here's the format:

 ```
 ./giteasypush.sh 'commit message' filename1 [filename2] ...
+./giteasypush.sh 'commit message' .
+(To select all files)
+./giteasypush.sh 'commit message' (To select all files)
 ```

 Remember to replace `filename1 [filename2]` and `'commit message'` with your desired commit message and an actual filename(s), respectively.